Psychotherapy

 ~ Clear, transparent communication.

-~ Collaboration versus "telling you what to do."
+~ A collaborative partnership versus "telling you what to do."

 ~ Directness without being abrupt or confrontational.